ramnivas/release-notes-exp/FIXES.md

 ---

+## Important: Release Notes Require Pull Requests

+GitHub's `--generate-notes` feature works with **Pull Requests**, not direct commits.
+To get detailed, categorized release notes:

+1. **Create feature branch** and make commits
+2. **Create PR** with descriptive title
+3. **Add labels** to PR (feat, fix, docs, etc.) - these determine which section the PR appears under
+4. **Merge PR** to main
+5. **Tag and push** - the tag triggers the workflow

+The `.github/release.yml` configuration maps PR labels to release note sections:
+- `feat` → 🎉 Features
+- `fix` → 🐛 Bug Fixes
+- `docs` → 📚 Documentation
+- etc.

+**Without PRs:** You'll only get "Full Changelog" link (what you're seeing now).
+**With PRs:** You'll get nicely formatted, categorized notes like Exograph's releases.

+This is Exograph's workflow - all changes go through PRs with appropriate labels.

+---

 ## Testing Notes

 - Test with multiple tags to ensure release notes are generated correctly between versions
 - Test with a single tag to ensure it doesn't fail
 - Verify that release notes are scoped to commits between the previous and current tag
 - Verify that only one release is created (not duplicates)
+- **Use PRs with labels** to test categorized release notes

 ---